ys4i/M5stick-IMUtracker/pc_tools/README_AccDump.md

    directory when prompted.
 4. If *CSVへ変換* is checked, a `.csv` file will be produced next to the downloaded `ACCLOG.bin`.

+The log window shows the selected baud rate when connected.

 ## CLI Usage